KivalEvan/BeatSaber-JSMap/README.md

 (`https://raw.githubusercontent.com/KivalEvan/BeatSaber-Deno/main/mod.ts`), you may need to occasionally add `--reload` tag for latest update.

-You may also clone the library and import it locally to make any modification as you wish.
+You may also clone the module and import it locally to make any modification as you wish.

 If you are using the script outside of map directory, you can specify the map directory without the need to explicitly apply `directory` on IO function.
 This can be any valid directory as long as it